A Good Scent from a Strange Mountain: Fairy Tale

 The story is about a Vietnamese prostitute nicknamed Miss Noi who was brought to the United States as the wife of an American GI.
 She divorces her husband, becomes a prostitute again, and seems happy with her station in life.
 She meets a Vietnam War veteran named Mr. Fontenot who proposes to her with an apple and gives her a good life.

 Crickets

-"Crickets" is about a man named Lambert (Thiệu) who tries to teach his Americanized son how to make crickets fight, which was a favorite game of Lambert's as a boy in Vietnam.
+"Crickets" is about a man named Ted (Thiệu) who tries to teach his Americanized son how to make crickets fight, which was a favorite game of Ted's as a boy in Vietnam.
 His son is uninterested and Thiệu eventually gives up.

-Thiệu and his new bride had escaped from Vietnam by the most expensive jet and ended up in the state of Louisiana, where the land was very much like the Mekong Delta.
-They struggled to adapt to the new land and language, while their American-born son, Jefferson, adapted easily but had little knowledge of his Vietnamese cultural background.
+Thiệu and his new bride had escaped from Vietnam and ended up in the state of Louisiana, where the land was very much like the Mekong Delta.
+They struggled to adapt to the new land and language, while their American-born son, Bill, adapted easily but had little knowledge of his Vietnamese cultural background.
 Despite barriers of age and language, Thiệu tries to educate his son to be more Vietnamese.